315+ Telescopes Ranked

 View Rankings

 Celestron’s Powerseeker line once again fails to deliver with their 114AZ model.
-We’d recommend steering clear of this one.
+I’d recommend steering clear of this one.

 Photo of author